stufro/stufro.com/_drafts/parallel-gitlab-cucumber.md

 Either way, this post will describe an alternative approach using concurrent GitLab jobs.

 # GitLab jobs
-To define a GitLab job it's a simple case of adding a block to our `.gitlab-ci.yml` file.
+To define a GitLab job it's a simple case of adding a block to the `.gitlab-ci.yml` file.

 ```yaml
 cucumber: